The Camping & Caravanning Club Logo

 What is bouldering?

 Beginners usually start their bouldering adventure indoors, as climbing centres are ideal for testing the waters.
-These centres will have a variety of challenges, and they’ll have experts close by to ensure everyone is safe and using the correct techniques.
+These centres offer a variety of challenges, and experts are close by to ensure everyone is safe and using the correct techniques.

 When you first embark on bouldering outdoors, you’ll notice that different boulders are graded depending on their difficulty.
 The grading systems used are a great way to gauge whether a location is safe to attempt or not, depending on your experience.